3 Ways to Make Healthy Meals Cheaper

 1. CHANGE YOUR ATTITUDE TOWARD FOOD

-Instead of thinking of an XXL order of fries as a good deal, instead try to guesstimate a price per nutrient.
-Instead of comparing calories, a better rule of thumb is to compare nutrient density.
-In general you can even assume that of two foods with the same number of calories, the more nutrient dense food will actually keep you full longer.
+Instead of considering an XXL order of fries as a great bargain, attempt to estimate the price per nutrient.
+Rather than comparing calories, a better approach is to compare nutrient density.
+Typically, if two foods have the same number of calories, the more nutrient-dense food will keep you satiated for a longer period of time.

 Here’s a short list to get you started.
 If you don’t feel like clicking, think: beans, eggs, whole grains, fibrous vegetables, sweet potatoes, leafy greens, lean meats, and fish.